cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/tripreport.md

 ## Agenda

 [The schedule](https://cpponsea.uk/2022/schedule/) looked fantastic this year, as well.
-Lots of interesting presentations I wanted to see and many new speakers made thier debut here with captivating talks.
+Lots of interesting presentations I wanted to see and many new speakers made their debut here with captivating talks.
 More details about the sessions I attended, in this [separate post](./sessions.html).

 ![](img/sched.jpeg)